Kenmore, Washington campus

 Emphasizing whole-person wellness and healing, the program embodies a fresh approach to mental health counseling that is grounded in health psychology.
 Beyond simply preparing students to become qualified licensed mental health practitioners, Bastyr’s counseling program fosters a deep understanding of an integrative approach to individual and societal mental health.
 This prepares graduates to effectively address mind, body and spirit wellness in clients.

 The program’s course format accommodates traditional students and working professionals who desire nontraditional course scheduling, and facilitates intensive and meaningful learning opportunities to train exceptional clinicians.
-At the Kenmore campus, classes are typically held on Saturday and Sunday and, in San Diego, classes will be held on Tuesday, Wednesday, and Thursday evenings.

 Entering students must have a bachelor’s degree from a regionally accredited college or university with an average GPA of 3.0 or higher in their undergraduate degree.
 In addition, an introductory course in general psychology must have been completed with a grade of B or better within the last seven years.
 Students must also submit a statement of intent and two letters of recommendation.